 Hair loss can be disconcerting, but if you have male-pattern baldness, it may be inevitable.

-Also known as androgenic alopecia, balding is quite common: It affects an estimated 50 percent of men older than 50.
+Also known as androgenic alopecia, balding is quite common: It affects half of all men older than 50.
 For some men, it can begin as early as adolescence, with the risk becoming higher as they get older.